 4.5.4 Operative fire fighting preparedness

-428. The requirements concerning the plant fire brigade are presented in section 3.5.3.
+428. The requirements concerning the plant fire brigade are presented in chapter 3.5.3.
 The licensee shall submit specifications on the following to STUK for information:

 4.5.5 Fire fighting plan